-Rider University received the school as a charitable property in the 1991 merger agreement.
-The lawsuit contends, among other points, that the agreement with Rider University requires that proceeds from any sale must be used for Westminster Choir College’s programs.
-If the plaintiffs are successful, any sale that would allow Rider University to profit from Westminster’s century-old reputation and property would be blocked.
+Rider University received the school as a charitable trust in a 1991 merger agreement.
+The lawsuit contends, among other points, that the agreement with Rider University requires that proceeds from any sale must be used for Westminster Choir College’s programs, its faculty, and its current and future students.
+With a successful ruling, any sale that would allow Rider University to profit from Westminster’s century-old reputation and property would be blocked.

-The Foundation is also cooperating and consulting with the Princeton Theological Seminary in its separate litigation to block the sale of Westminster.
+The Foundation is also cooperating and consulting with the Princeton Theological Seminary in its separate litigation to block the sale of Westminster campus in Princeton.
 The Seminary has filed court papers in the New Jersey Superior Court Chancery Division asserting that the purpose of Westminster’s merger agreement with Rider University was to protect the school, not to allow Rider to profit from its sale.
-The Foundation fully supports these efforts and has joined with the Seminary in the mutual effort to force Rider to abandon the plan to sell the Choir College.
+The Foundation fully supports these efforts and has joined with the Seminary in the mutual effort to force Rider to abandon the plan to sell the Princeton campus.

 HOW WILL FUNDS BE RAISED?

-We appeal to the many passionate Westminster alumni and friends in the arts community here in Princeton, in the US, and around the world who share our vision of protecting and preserving Westminster Choir College, to support us financially as well as through the contribution of ideas and the establishment of connections to assist us in achieving our goals in preserving the school and ensuring its future.
+We appeal to the many passionate Westminster alumni and friends in the arts community here in Princeton, in the US, and around the world who share our vision of protecting and preserving Westminster Choir College.
+We invite you to support us financially as well as through the establishment of connections to assist us in achieving our goals in preserving the school and ensuring its future.

 Contributions to the Westminster Foundation, Princeton, New Jersey, Inc. are tax-deductible pursuant to section 501(c)(3) of the Internal Revenue Code.
 (EIN 82-4291802).
 Contributions to the Foundation are not refundable.
 The Foundation’s viewpoints and solicitations are not in any way affiliated with Rider University or Westminster Choir College.
 Your generous gift in support of current efforts to ensure the future of our treasured school will immediately be put to use and are sincerely appreciated.